cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Currently the Greek version is not available as the compiler VS2008 does not support the Greek fonts (as UTF16) correctly.
-However, for other reasons we have to stay with VS2008 for CT 1.4.40.
+However, for other reasons we have to stay with VS2008 for CT 1.4.4x.
-Nevertheless, from CT 1.5 we will use the newest MS compiler (VS 2017) again. (xxx)
+Nevertheless, from CT 1.5 we will use the newest MS compiler (VS 2017) again.
+Potentially, there will QCT instead of CT 1.5. (xxx)

 The current release version of CrypTool and the source code are available at the following Internet address (without registration):